FEMessage/el-form-renderer/docs/guide-en-custom-rules-in-custom-component.md

 }
 ```

-If you need to override the validation rules written in custom component, you can override it with `overrideRules: true`
+If you need to override the validation rules written in custom component, just set `overrideRules: true`

 ```html
 <template>